LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       meaningful in the calling context.

    built-in predicate
-      A pre-defined predicate that can be called from anywhere.
+      A predefined predicate that can be called from anywhere.
 Built-in predicates can be redefined within objects and categories.

    coinductive predicate
       A predicate whose calls are proved using greatest fixed point semantics.
-Coinductive predicates allows reasoning about about infinite rational entities such as cyclic terms and ω-automata.
+Coinductive predicates allows reasoning about
+      infinite rational entities such as cyclic terms and ω-automata.

    local predicate